cosmo-sims/monofonIC/README.md

 ctest -L regression -LE mpi
 ```

 Tests use small 32³ grids and complete in ~2.5 seconds total.
+Comparisons use hybrid tolerance: exact for integers, 1e-9 relative tolerance for floats.
 See `tests/README.md` for detailed documentation on adding new tests and regenerating references.